samsuy0304/samsuy0304.github.io/_posts/2019-05-05-time-travel-a-scientific-hilosophical-and-literary-inquiry.md

 ## Time Travel: A Scientific, Philosophical, and Literary Inquiry

 Time has always been humanity’s most elusive companion.
 It slips by unnoticed when we are happy, crawls when we are bored, and defies our every attempt to pin it down.
-This is why the idea of traveling through time — stepping outside its steady rhythm, bending its arrow, or even reversing it — has fascinated us for centuries.
+This is why the idea of traveling through time, stepping outside its steady rhythm, bending its arrow, or even reversing it, has fascinated us for centuries.
 Whether in physics labs, philosophy seminars, or novels read late into the night, time travel is never far from our imagination.

 ### The Physics of Time Travel